Jules3182/HexenFolio/README.md

 This is a self hosted stock portfolio viewing dashboard meant to run as a docker container.
 This program adds up your total holdings as listed in the holdings.yaml file and hosts them on a local site which graphs their movements live.

 ## Use
-Put your holdings in holdings.yaml (As seen in the example, under tickers you put TICKER: NUMBER-HELD) as well as your prefered port, then open the page on your device of choice.
+Put your holdings in holdings.yaml (As seen in the example, under tickers you put TICKER: SHARES).
+Configure Config.yaml to your liking, setting your theme, prefered port, movement alert threshholds, and more, then open the page on your device of choice.

 ## Future Feature Ideas
 - Button to add a ticker and quantity (ruamel.yaml looks good for this)